-The Southeastern Wisconsin Regional Planning Commission proposes to establish two indirect cost allocation plans for calendar year 2016.
+The Southeastern Wisconsin Regional Planning Commission proposes to establish two indirect cost allocation plans for calendar year 2017.
 One plan pertains to administrative costs, with such costs to be allocated to all projects in the Commission's planning programs on the basis of a percentage of salary costs directly charged to such project.
 The second plan pertains to fringe benefit costs.
 These costs include: 1) annual leave, sick leave, holidays, and other similar benefits paid to employees during periods of authorized absences from the job; and 2) employer contributions or expenses for social security, unemployment compensation, and employee life, health, disability, and pension plans.
-These cost allocation plans have been prepared in accordance with the principles set forth in U.S. Office of Management and Budget Circular A-87.
+These cost allocation plans have been prepared in accordance with the principles set forth in U.S. Office of Management and Budget Circular Administrative Requirements, Cost Principles, and Audit Requirements for Federal Awards.